nghia-vo/sarepy/doc/source/toc/section1.rst

 As a result, the shape and absorption characteristics of a sample dictate the influence of scattered light to the response of a pixel.
 This means that the occurrence of artifacts depend on samples and projection angles.
-Figure 6 shows the reconstructed images at the same slice of three samples with different shapes and absorption characteristics (Fig. 5) where all tomographic datasets were collected under the same conditions.
+Figure 6 shows reconstructed images at the same slice of three samples with different shapes and absorption characteristics (Fig. 5) where all tomographic datasets were collected under the same conditions.
 As can be seen, there are ring artifacts in sample 3 which don't occur in sample 1 and 2.